cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 <HighlightBox type="tip">

-If you would like to get started on building your own checkers game, you can go straight to the main exercise in [My Own Chain](../4-my-own-chain/index.md).
+If you would like to get started on building your own checkers game, you can go straight to the main exercise in [Run Your Own Cosmos Chain](../3-my-own-chain/index.md).

 </HighlightBox>

 </ExpansionPanel>

+## Next up

+Look at the above code example to get a better sense of how theory translates into development.
+If you feel ready to dive into the next main concept of the Cosmos SDK, you can go directly to the [next section](./modules.md) to learn more about modules.